atreyasha/dotfiles/docs/develop.md

         1.  testing might be difficult

+    3.  update hooks repository

-    3.  add testing to `git-hooks` scripts
+        1.  add testing to `git-hooks` scripts

+        2.  only process files when there are no more changes unstaged

 13. Generic management